Skip to main content

 Mission: Impossible - Fallout | Average Guy Movie Review

 When a mission failure results in three plutonium cores ending up in the wrong hands, the IMF is put under CIA overwatch.
-Things get even more complicated when it's discovered that that the group looking to acquire the plutonium - known as the Apostles - are the last remaining members of Solomon Lane's (Sean Harris) Syndicate.
+Things get even more complicated when it's discovered that the group looking to acquire the plutonium - known as the Apostles - are the last remaining members of Solomon Lane's (Sean Harris) Syndicate.
 Their goal, cause a global catastrophe that will bring about a new world order.
 And the only link to the Apostles and the plutonium that Ethan Hunt (Tom Cruise) and his team have to work with is a mysterious arms dealer known as the White Widow (Vanessa Kirby).
 In the 22 years it has been around, the Mission: Impossible franchise has gone through many guises.
 Each movie is as different from the last as the men who direct them.
 Fallout may have the same director as Rogue Nation - a first for the franchise - but Christopher McQuarrie still manages to make this a very different movie.
-This one's a lot darker than previous instalments, the mission
+This one's a lot darker than previous instalments, the mission is m

 Moustache Trailer Reactions | Mile 22 | Mission: Impossible - Fallout